JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.1/Notes.md

 In **symmetric** encryption the same key is used for encryption and decryption.
 The key needs to remain private and must be already know by the sender and receiver, or secretly shared through a **key exchange** which must also be secure.
 Most often used when the same person will be encrypting and decoding, for example encrypting your files for storage.

 In **asymmetric** two keys are used, a private and a public key.
 The public key of the recipeint is used for encryption and the corresponding private key is used for decryption.
 Asymmetric encryption is also used for **sender authentication**. if you encrypt a message with your private key, only your public key can decrypt it, proving that you are the sender of a message.
+Nearly always used in data exchange and happens without specialist knowledge, e.g. making payments online with a credit card.

 A **salt** is when random data is added to the input of hash function to increase complexity and to get a unique hash.
 Commonly used in stopring passwords to give better protection against brute forece attacks and store now decrypt later. [blog that goes into salting](https://www.thesslstore.com/blog/difference-encryption-hashing-salting/)